 This book is intended as a practical guide to deciding what to believe.
-As we go along, we'll draw attention to some useful practical strategies or methods.
+As we go along, we will draw attention to some useful practical strategies or methods.
 These will all be collected into an appendix at the end, for quick and easy reference.

-Testing for Conceptual Independence It is good to know how to test for conceptual independence.
-Twice so far we have considered definitions.
-The first was Robert Ennis' definition of critical thinking as reasonable, reflective thinking aimed at deciding what to believe or what to.
+Look for Conceptual Relations.
+It is good to know how to look for relations among our concepts and ideas.
+We did this with Robert Ennis' definition of critical thinking as reasonable, reflective thinking aimed at deciding what to believe or what to do.
 The other was the standard philosophical definition of knowledge as justified, true belief.
-When an idea or concept is analyzed into several parts or elements, it is always a good idea to ask whether those parts or elements are conceptually independent of one another.
+When an idea or concept is analyzed into several parts or elements, it is always a good idea to ask how those parts or elements are related to each another.
 To do this, simply ask yourself whether you can think of an example of something that has some of the elements but not others.
 For instance, we noticed that simple arithmetical calculations are a kind of thinking aimed at deciding what to believe but are not reflective because they do not require thinking about the method one uses.
-This example shows that reflective thinking and thinking that is aimed at deciding what to believe or do are conceptually independent.
-In one of the chapter's exercises, you discovered that in the case of knowledge, a belief's being true is conceptually independent of its being justified.
 Whenever a concept or problem has elements or parts, ask: how are those parts related to one another?

-Think Twice; Decide Once To paraphrase the old carpenter's motto (measure twice and cut once), it is best to think twice and decide once.
+Think Twice; Decide Once.
+To paraphrase the old carpenter's motto (measure twice and cut once): it is best to think twice and decide once.
 We know from psychological experiments that people are reluctant to change their minds.
-Once our opinions are set, it seems to take a lot of doing to revise them.
+Once our opinions are set, it seems to take a lot to revise them.
 For one thing, people tend to privilege evidence that confirms their already existing beliefs over evidence that conflicts with it.
 They assume that evidence that conflicts with what they already believe is probably not reliable.
-For another thing, people tend to prefer the evidence they have to evidence they would have to do something to get.
+For another thing, people tend to prefer the evidence they have to the evidence they would have to do something to get.
 To protect against these built-in obstacles to critical thinking, it is better to make sure that one has enough of the right kind of evidence before one makes a decision.
-It is better to think twice and decide once than to have to go back and revise one's decisions.
+It is better to think twice and decide once, than to have to go back and revise one's decisions.